 - East Harlem

-Hunts Point is the most dangerous neighborhood in NYC in 2022.
+The most dangerous neighborhood in NYC is Hunts Point.
 Located in the Bronx Hunts Point is one of the bad parts of New York due to the prostitution and drug issues that run rampant in the area.
 Your chance of being a victim in Hunts Point is about 1 in 22.
 Of most concern, sexual assault cases are rising in Hunts Point, making it an unsafe place to visit.